Frequently Asked Questions

 Absolutely!
 Which is why we exist.

-Many charities and non-profits operate on tight budgets and have limited resources to sort, process, and cook high volumes of surplus ingredients.
-So while a charity might not have the capacity to turn a few flats of assorted vegetables and proteins into useable meals, we do.
+Many charities and non-profits have limited resources to sort, process and cook high volumes of surplus ingredients.
+A charity might not have the capacity to turn a few flats of assorted vegetables and proteins into healthy meals, but we do!

 The short answer: We didn't want to do that much paperwork.